ThePenultimatum/shriekinDesparado/README.md

 *Northwestern University*

 ## Introduction
-This main goal of this project is to implement a chit-chat bot using Transformer, which is a state-of-art model with Attention. ...
+The main goal of this project is to implement a chit-chat bot using Transformer, which is a state-of-art model with Attention. ...

 ## Requirements
 * Tensorflow